Skip to main content

 <input id="first-name" name="first-name" type="text"/>

-• How it works: The for="username" attribute connects the label to the <input> field with the matching id="username".
+• How it works: The for="first-name" attribute connects the label to the <input> field with the matching id="first-name".

 • Benefits:

-• Clicking the label focuses the associated input field.
+• Clicking the label focuses on the associated input field.

 • Screen readers announce the label when the input field gains focus.